stanman71/Python_Projects/vLab/README.md

 - Creates ressouce pool, virtual maschines and all network connections

-- Need Juniper vMX templates (https://support.juniper.net/support/downloads/?p=vmxeval#sw)
+- Upload a new configuration automatically on each virtual maschine and change the management IPs

-- Upload a new configuration automatically on each virtual maschine
+- Need Juniper vMX templates (https://support.juniper.net/support/downloads/?p=vmxeval#sw) >>> more informations at the end of this document

 ------------